kwan22/habits/level2.md

 </details>

 ## 2 jump binds
-This means having dash (or demo), 2 jump binds, and grab on keys that can all be pressed and released independently of each other.
+This means having dash (or demo), 2 jump binds, and grab on keys that can (ideally) all be pressed and released independently of each other.
+At minimum, the two jump binds should be independent, and one of the jump binds should be on a different finger than dash so the two can be pressed in a very quick sequence.

 This also means we will be using the 2 jump buttons for any vertical movement.
 Bind a menu down-confirm bind for retry and skip cutscene.

 <details>
   <summary>2 jump binds</summary>